Cjayanth23/Career/README.md

 # Career
-A personal Repository to push my ideas into and get worlds Attention
+My personal Repository to push and implement ideas and gain world's Attention